FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 The most common way to construct a nested workflow is by creating separate entries for each (sub-)workflow.
 In this case, each sub-workflow archive will contain a populated `workflow2` section.
 Thus, to add a sub-workflow to your workflow YAML, the **best practice** is to directly link to this `workflow2` section, i.e., `task: <prefix>/<entry identifier>/workflow2`.

 !!!
 Warning "Important"
-    When `task` is linked to a `workflow2` section of a different upload, this sub-workflow task must be defined as a `TaskReference` by setting `m_def: nomad.datamodel.metainfo.workflow.TaskReference`.
-This is because `Workflow` instances can only contain `Task` instances and not reference them (see [General Workflow Schema](../../explanation/workflows.md#the-built-in-abstract-workflow-schema)).
+    When `task` is linked to a `workflow2` section of a different upload, this sub-workflow task **must** be defined as a `TaskReference` by setting `m_def: nomad.datamodel.metainfo.workflow.TaskReference`.
+This is necessary to overwrite the default class for `workflow2.task`, `nomad.datamodel.metainfo.workflow.Task`, which is only allowed to contain a `Task` instance directly, but not allowed to reference one (see [General Workflow Schema](../../explanation/workflows.md#the-built-in-abstract-workflow-schema)).

 We have already seen this case in [Simple Workflows with Support Tasks](#simple-workflows-with-supported-tasks).
 Actually, there is a convention in NOMAD that all simulation entries contain a workflow representation, even for single-step workflows.
 Thus, any workflow containing simulation tasks will be a nested workflow.